 Some first-time homebuyer programs are federally funded.
 Check out these nine offerings backed by the U.S. government to see if any fit your needs:

 The Federal Housing Authority insures its approved lenders’ loans, which eliminates risks for lenders and enables them to be less stringent about credit requirements.
 You need a FICO score of at least 580 to apply for an FHA loan.
 FHA loans are designed to help low-income homebuyers.

 - FHA-insured loans require mortgage insurance.

 - Lending limits vary based on location and the type of house you want.

 - You’ll have to pay for a property appraisal and credit report.

 - The FHA defines what closing costs lenders can charge borrowers, but each local office determines the specific amounts that are deemed reasonable and customary.

-USDA loans are another federal effort to help first-time homebuyers.
+U.S. Department of Agriculture loans are another federal effort to help first-time homebuyers.
 The USDA assists approved lenders in providing home loans to low- and moderate-income families in eligible rural areas.
-The program guarantees 90 percent of the lenders' loan, which reduces their risk significantly.
+The program guarantees 90 percent of the lenders’ loan, which reduces their risk significantly.

-To get a USDA loan, you must:
+To get a USDA loan, you must meet the following requirements: